tenet-ac-za/safire.ac.za-website/content/participants/idp/fees.md

 ## Discounts and exemptions

-- ***All SAFIRE's fees are waived until 31 December 2019.
-IdPs joining before this date will not be charged retrospectively***
-- Institutions that are beneficiaries under TENET's REN Services Agreement at the time of their on-boarding are exempt from SAFIRE's fees provided that the sum of the preceeding 12 months' Agency Fee was greater than or equal to the equivalent SAFIRE fee.
+- **Institutions that subscribe to a bundle of NREN services from TENET are exempt from SAFIRE's fees** so long as they continue to receive that bundle.
 - Non-profit or public benefit organisations properly registered as such in South Africa may request a discount.
 - The [SAFIRE Steering Committee]({{< ref "/governance.md" >}}) may, at its sole discretion, elect to discount or exempt any organisation from paying SAFIRE's fees.